FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 * allow only traffic which is needed for the current provisioning method.
 All other traffic should be blocked.
-Most notable, DNS has been used to exfiltrate network traffic, so DNS recursors SHOULD NOT be made available on the provisioning network.
+Most notable, DNS has been used to exfiltrate network traffic, so DNS recursive resolvers SHOULD NOT be made available on the provisioning network.

 * limit the services available on the provisioning network to only